Rex Humbard: Life and career

 Humbard's ministry ran into financial problems in the early 1970s.
 Starting in 1959, the ministry had sold bonds and promissory notes through its own team of salesmen.
 The securities were not registered and came under the scrutiny of the Securities and Exchange Commission (SEC).
 Officials in at least six states halted the sale of the securities.
 Humbard said that the SEC did not allow him to count expected bequests from wills as assets, that the ministry never missed an interest payment, and that the investors were not worried about losing their money.
 In the end, he was forced to sell off nearly all of the ministry's assets and cut off the overseas operations.

 Humbard began to build a rotating-tower restaurant (similar to Calgary Tower) at his Cathedral of Tomorrow complex in Cuyahoga Falls, which was also slated to hold a transmission tower for his planned local TV station on Channel 55, WCOT.
-During that time, though, the SEC investigation mentioned above occurred and Humbard had to stop construction of the tower, with the FCC subsequently deleting WCOT's authorization in 1976.The tower was never completed and several years later it was purchased by a local businessman and is now used as a cellular telephone tower.
+During that time, though, the SEC investigation mentioned above occurred and Humbard had to stop construction of the tower, with the FCC subsequently deleting WCOT's authorization in 1976.
+The tower was never completed.
+Several years later, it was purchased by a local businessman, and is now used as a cellular telephone tower.

 Humbard's son Rex, Jr. succeeded his father in the ministry after the family moved to Florida in 1982.
 Humbard's television ministry promoted an independent Christian television station in Canton, Ohio, WDLI (Channel 17), which later was purchased by the Trinity Broadcasting Network as its Cleveland-area station.
 Another son, Charles, heads the UP television network.

 The rest of Humbard's Cathedral of Tomorrow complex was sold in 1984 to television evangelist Ernest Angley, while a new channel 55 allocation was acquired by Angley's Winston Broadcasting Network division for the current Akron-licensed and Cuyahoga Falls-based former CW affiliate, WBNX-TV.